AlessandroCapelli/Simple-Interest-Calculator/README.md

-# Introduction to Cloud Development with HTML, CSS, JavaScript (coding project template) by IBM
+# Introduction to Cloud Development with HTML, CSS, JavaScript
+## Coding project template by IBM for Coursera